When was the last time you experienced a fierce throb burn in your loins and travel through your body like electricity?

 Thank you Luna!

-I’m sorry to hear of the intense pain you’re going through ♡ Please know that no matter what your life looks like now, no matter what defects, you are still loved and lovable.
+I’m sorry to hear of the intense pain you’re going through โก Please know that no matter what your life looks like now, no matter what defects, you are still loved and lovable.
 This pain can be a source of power for you to drive the quest for uncovering your true life purpose.
 Have you sought out professional help?
-I’d love to offer some possible suggestions if you’re open. ❤
+I’d love to offer some possible suggestions if you’re open. โค

-Until around 18 years old, I used to think like you.
-Feeling unloved and abused from early childhood, having been tortured at school without understanding why and having been told by my mother that I would be evil if I fought, I just let peoples do what they want to me.
-Until I almost died and rejected everything.
-But still, lingered into me the feeling that I must be corrupted, unworthy of love and that the only logical goal to my life was to find a random cause to die for.
 Then I met a girl online, and she was different from all the others.
 She was smarter and open minded and had good morals and various qualities.
 She also suffered from very low self esteem.
 I found a soul mate of sort.
 And I decided to change.
 For her, not for me.
 To become someone worthy of being loved.
 It was an error not to change for myself, not to accept the repressed part of me instead of just living for someone else, but it still helped me keep on progressing in life, better myself and my understanding of the world and myself.
-Only now, close to 40 years… Read more »
+Only now, close to 40 years old, do I start to unravel the extent of the damages my education did onto me.
+Only now do I really start to grasp control of my life and my needs.

-I completely agree that religious /conservative views of sex were damaging and would like to add that in the last couple of decades the opposite truth has since emerged.
-Society is also battling sexual obsession and over-exposure now too.
-So we are experiencing the worst of BOTH extremes.
-I believe it’s not only religious/conservative views that create repression but also over-exposure (the other polar imbalance.)
 Too much sexuality in society has been a problem.
 As a child there was too many movies with sex I saw too early (especially with dark energy, ego oriented and not loving) , seedy degrading sexualized music, media/corporations that objectified our bodies and sexuality for profit, societal sexual obsession.
 The list goes on.
 Body shaming was also a big thing as everyone was so sexually obsessed that they felt the right to objectify/sexualize others bodies and compared them to hyper-sexualized standards that we toxically have become accustomed to.
 There is no respect in our society for sacred sexuality.
-I am sexually repressed from a lifetime of over-exposure to sex to the point that it feels valueless and disrespectful.
-Not all sexual expression is equally healthy.
-So much of the sexual liberation of society has nothing… Read more »

 How about difficulty in achieving orgasm, anorgasmy during sex not in masturbation but even in it a considerable time to get it.
 Can you help?